 Gargoyles have a practical purpose: they’re spouts, enabling rainwater to drain off the roof and gush through their mouths, before plummeting to the ground.
 (Guttering is a relatively recent innovation!).

-However, gargoyles had another intended purpose: to strike fear into the hearts of ill-educated Medieval peasants, scaring them into the church or cathedral.
+However, gargoyles had another intended purpose.
+They were designed to strike fear into the hearts of ill-educated Medieval peasants, scaring them into the church or cathedral.

-Many gargoyles include elements of the grotesque: exaggerated, evil features or threatening poses, which would have leered down from on-high.
+Many gargoyles include elements of the grotesque.
+They had xaggerated, evil features or threatening poses, which would have leered down from on-high.

 The gargoyle is one of the defining characteristics of gothic architecture, and sticks in the mind even to today.

-7. The Emphasis Upon the Decorative Style and the Ornate
+7. An Emphasis on Decoration, and the Ornate

 Gothic architecture marked the first time that beauty and aesthetic values had been incorporated into building design.